Update the Connect iOS library

 1. Update the SDK to version 2.0.8.

-2. Update your SDK initialization snippet and remove the EOCore and Tealeaf imports after upgrading.
+2. Remove the EOCore and Tealeaf imports after upgrading.
 The import Connect statement is sufficient.

 import Connect